Materialfy/M-Dash/README.md

 - Powerful **Edit Form Builder** can display/edit any value of text, image, boolean...
 - Fully support for REST Api's
 - Vue-Chart js built in
+-  Rewrote the router to add support for nested/child routes.
+Also enabled external pages without the sidebar/footer/header etc.
 - **Highly Configurable** Such as: Dark/light themes, sidebar images, site name, colors, logo, Menu and footer...
 - Production ready.